putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 **Streaks of light** were at last showing.
 He could see bits of sky through the forest canopy turning from black to dark blue tinged with pink and orange.

 The forest below was still as dark as night as the trooper slowly and painfully wandered on.
 He wasn't sure how long he'd been walking.
 Seemed like hours.
 He wasn't sure how long he'd run.
 He had no idea where he was, where he was even going, what direction.
 The sounds and chattering of the creatures had died out long ago.
-The woods was eerily silent, with only random insect clicking or buzzing every once in awhile to interrupt the crunch of his boots on the forest litter and the sound of his breathing.
+The woods was eerily silent, with only random insects clicking or buzzing every once in a while to interrupt the crunch of his boots on the forest litter and the sound of his breathing.

 His equipment was gone.
 He had no maps.
 He had no bearings.
 He had to stay on the move.
 Stay ahead of them and get to the Endor Base and its safety.
 The base could be ahead, behind.
 But for now it was his only hope.
 The Death Star, which had been so omnipresent in the sky just hours ago was reluctant to show itself.
-As he walked, he repeatedly glanced upward though gaps in the canopy trying to catch a glimpse -- anything.
+As he walked, he repeatedly glanced upward through gaps in the canopy trying to catch a glimpse -- anything.

 He was so distracted that he stumbled over a root on the forest floor and went face-down in a crashing pile.
 He lay there to absorb the pain.
 As he stoob back up, he heard it before he saw it.
 It sounded startled.
 Scared, almost.

 The creature was in front of him as if it had actually appeared there.
 The trooper had could have tripped over it instead.
 Both jumped back.
 The creature growled.
 The trooper studied it.
 He stared into its eyes, and it stared back.
 He discovered no kinship, no understanding, no mercy.
-He saw only the overwhelming indifference of nature.
+He saw only the overwhelming indifference.
 A blank stare that speaks only of a half-bored interest in food.

 The trooper lunged.

 The two tumbled together down a small hill, a wriggling bundle of stormtrooper white and the creature’s brown fur.
 The trooper ended up on top.
 The creature was beneath him, a squirming furry ball of muscle beating him with its tiny fists.
 The trooper pummeled it back, hitting its head and torso with multiple blows, but in his exhaustion and physical pain, was unable to overcome it.

 The trooper's intial panic coalesced into rage. _Why won’t they just leave me alone!_ He found the creature’s neck and he felt his hands close around it.
-He squeezed down as tightly as he could, the rage in him building.
+He squeezed down as tightly as he could, his rage building.
 Its neck felt substantial, like a tree trunk.
 He could feel its tendons tense as he crushed down on its windpipe with both thumbs.
 Its pulse quickened – _fear_.
 It could be felt through even his heavy trooper gloves.
 The creature was pounding the trooper even harder, kicking desperately, squirming about under him, trying to wrestle itself free.
 Their eyes met again.
 The trooper stared into them, their empty blackness.
 He despised them.

 Minutes passed before the creature finally fell limp.
 One moment it was alive and the next it just felt dead in the trooper’s hands.
 He let go and the creature dropped to the forest floor.
 He saw it laying at his feet.
 Its blank eyes stared upward. _Those empty eyes._ He felt immediate revulsion – _rage_.
 He kicked the corpse and screamed.
 He tore at the remaining bits of his armor.

 He looked into the sky and screamed again.
 He could see a glimpse of the Death Star, lit up in the inky blue sky, through the treetops.
 The sight made him drop to his knees as he felt everything in him burst out.

-And then he heaerd a noise behind him and turned at the waist.
+And then he heard a noise behind him and turned at the waist.
 He arose to his feet, his eyes locked on the sight behind him.
 A camp had been set up just a few feet away.
 A small animal-skin tent with a tiny campfire burned in front of it.
 A couple of packs lay nearby, as well as some baskets of what looked like dark fruit.

 His eyes adjusted further.
 Next to the camp stood another one of creatures, one arm cradling a bundle of sticks.
 And two half-sized creatures -- juveniles, apparently -- were just behind it.
 The large creature was quaking, its eyes wide with fear.
-Soundlessly, the creature, its suacer eyes never blinking or breaking its stare at the trooper, reached out its one unbrudened hand, felt around and drew the two smaller creatures behind itself.
+Soundlessly, the creature, its saucer eyes never blinking or breaking its stare at the trooper, reached out its one unburdened hand, felt around and drew the two smaller creatures behind itself.
 He could hear its raspy, uneven breathing.

 The trooper stared back for a long pause.
 He backed away and raised his hands in supplication.
 "No, no. I'm sorry.
 I didn't know.
 I won't ...
 I won't ..."
 He stumbled over a log and went down, still apologizing.

-The creature dropped its armload of sticks with a crash and ran toward its fallen comrade, a sorrowfull shriek piercing the quiet and dorwing out the trooper's entrieties.
-The creature buried its head into the other's crummpled body.
+The creature dropped its armload of sticks with a crash and ran toward its fallen comrade, a sorrowful shriek piercing the quiet and drowing out the trooper's entreaties.
+The creature buried its head into the other's crumpled body.

-The trooper was finally was back on his feet.
+The trooper was finally back on his feet.
 "No, no, no. It's OK." he mumbled before turning to run into the woods.

 He heard nothing but the wail of the creature behind him.
 Soon it disappeared into the sounds of the forest and of his own breathing.
 Still he ran.

-Farther and farther into the darkening woods, lit only be the pale glow of the battlestation.
+Farther and farther into the darkening woods, lit only by the pale glow of the battlestation.

 <p>&nbsp;</p>